LIGO Events and Earth Tide Ripples

 More than one LIGO event has been detected in the ripples from one earth tide event.
 There are more LIGO events than earth tide events in the following list.

-There are 11 robust GW events (with a higher probability of a match) in the LIGO list of 38.
-32 are marginal.
+There are 11 robust GW events (with a higher probability of a match) in the LIGO list of 45.
+34 remain only candidates with a probability.

 This list has the LIGO events in chronological order but preceded by the associated earth tide event.
 LIGO events can be reported before or after the earth tide event whose effect is over a span of time.